gatsbyjs/gatsby/docs/docs/adding-search-with-js-search.md

       .then(result => {
         const { data } = result
         /**
-         * creates a dynamic page with the data recieved
+         * creates a dynamic page with the data received
          * injects the data into the context object alongside with some options
          * to configure js-search
          */